 • Select the entry "Preferences" from the menu "Window" (for Windows and Linux) or "Eclipse" (for Mac OS X).

-• Open the preferences page "Languages/Assembler/Atari 8-bit Assemblers" and select to tab for your assembler.
+• Open the preferences page "Languages/Assembler/Atari 8-bit Assemblers" and select the tab for your assembler.

 • The field "Default Application to open Output File" is defaulted to "Operating System Default Application".

-• If you have the emulator registered as the default application for the extension of the output file, for example, "Altirra", "Atari800" or "Atari800MacX" for ".xex", you don't need to configure anything in addition and can skip the steps below.
+• Suppose you have the emulator registered as the default application for the extension of the output file, for example, "Altirra", "Atari800," or "Atari800MacX" for ".xex".
+In that case, you don't need to configure anything in addition and can skip the steps below.

-• If your operating system, like for example Linux, does not support default applications or if you need a special output file extension and special parameters to open the output file in the emulator you can choose the emulator in the field "Application to open Output File" and configure the command line on the corresponding tab.
+• If your operating system, like, for example, Linux, does not support default applications or if you need a particular output file extension and particular parameters to open the output file in the emulator, you can choose the emulator in the field "Application to open Output File" and configure the command line on the corresponding tab.

 • You can also use the "User Defined Application" to open the output file with an arbitrary application like a script, linker, or whatever.

-• If you have not yet downloaded the corresponding emulator, you can use the download link on the tab of the emulator and follow the instructions on the download site to install the emulator.
+• Suppose you have not yet downloaded the corresponding emulator.
+In that case, you can use the download link on the tab of the emulator and follow the instructions on the download site to install the emulator.

-• Use the "Browse..." button for the field "Path to Application" to locate the executable.
-If required you can specify your own command-line based on the default command line displayed.
+• Use the "Browse..." button for the "Path to Application" field to locate the executable.
+Specify your command line based on the default command line displayed.

 Note: Under Mac OS-X, you must specify the path to the actual executable inside the ".app" folder.
-To see this path you have to select "Show Package Contents" in the context menu of the ".app" folder.
-For the "Stella" emulator installed in the "/Applications/Stella.app" folder this means "/Applications/Stella.app/Contents/MacOS/Stella".
+To see this path, select "Show Package Contents" in the context menu of the ".app" folder.
+For the "Stella" emulator installed in the "/Applications/Stella.app" folder, this means "/Applications/Stella.app/Contents/MacOS/Stella".

 • If an explicit command line is specified, the default command line is ignored.